aastha985/Enactus-IIITD-Website/README.md

+# :sparkles: Enactus IIITD Website
+## The official website of project The Well-Being Adda - An initiative by Enactus IIITD
-# :sparkles: Enactus IIITD Project The Well-Being Adda Official Website
+Project The Well-Being Adda Official Website

 ### :rocket: Getting Started